cfsghost/jsdx-toolkit/README.md

 node-clutter
 ---
-Node.js binding for Clutter Toolkit
+Node.js binding for Clutter Toolkit.
+It aims to provide a node.js module for 3D user interface development.

 License